-(f) Districts shall report to the department of elementary and secondary education the specific reasons for all suspensions and expulsions, regardless of duration or type, in a manner and form established by the commissioner.
-The department of elementary and secondary education shall use its existing data collection tools to obtain this information from districts and shall modify those tools, as necessary, to obtain the information.
-On an annual basis, the department of elementary and secondary education shall make district level de-identified data and analysis, including the total number of days each student is excluded during the school year, available to the public online in a machine readable format.
-This report shall include district level data disaggregated by student status and categories established by the commissioner.
+[f] The Collaborative must report to the Department of Elementary and Secondary Education ("DESE") the specific reasons for all suspensions and expulsions, regardless of duration or type, in a manner and form established by DESE's Commissioner.
+DESE must use its existing data collection tools to obtain this information from the Collaborative and must modify those tools, as necessary, to obtain the information.
+On an annual basis, DESE must make the de-identified data and analysis, including the total number of days each student is excluded during the school year, available to the public online in a readable format.
+This report shall include data disaggregated by student status and categories established by the Commissioner.

-(g) Under the regulations promulgated by the department, for each school that suspends or expels a significant number of students for more than 10 cumulative days in a school year, the commissioner shall investigate and, as appropriate, shall recommend models that incorporate intermediary steps prior to the use of suspension or expulsion.
-The results of the analysis shall be publicly reported at the school district level.
+[g] If it is determined that the Collaborative suspends or expels a significant number of students for more than 10 cumulative days in a school year, the Commissioner will investigate and, as appropriate, must recommend models that incorporate intermediary steps prior to the use of suspension or expulsion.
+The results of the analysis shall be publicly reported to the Collaborative.